-By definition, the positive phase of the annular mode is defined as low SLP over the polar 256 region and thus a poleward shift of the model jet.
-We use the leading EOFs of SLP to 257 define the annular modes since SLP captures the barotropic component of the flow and is 258 frequently used in previous studies of annular variability (e.g., Thompson and Wallace 2000).
-259 In practice, analyses of the near surface zonal wind field (not shown) yield the same patterns 260 of variability: the first principal component time series associated with the leadings EOFs 261 of zonal mean SLP and 850 hPa zonal wind are strongly correlated, $R^2 = 0.92$ and 0.88 for 262 $(\Delta T)y = 40$ and 60° C, respectively.
-The centers of action of the annular modes in sea level 263 pressure vary between the two simulations, and are indicated by vertical black lines.
-In the 264 following, we focus our analyses on latitudes corresponding to the centers of action of the 265 annular modes, contrasting it with similar analysis at their nodes.
-266
+Gerber et al. (2008) and Baldwin and Thompson (2009)].
+By definition, the positive phase of the annular mode is defined as low SLP over the polar region and thus a poleward shift of the model jet.
+We use the leading EOFs of SLP to define the annular modes since SLP captures the barotropic component of the flow and is frequently used in previous studies of annular variability (e.g., Thompson and Wallace 2000).
+In practice, analyses of the near-surface zonal wind field (not shown) yield the same patterns of variability: the first principal component time series associated with the leadings EOFs of zonal-mean SLP and 850-hPa zonal wind are strongly correlated, $R^2 = 0.92$ and 0.88 for $(\Delta T)v = 40^\circ$ and 60°C, respectively.
+The centers of action of the annular modes in sea level pressure vary between the two simulations and are indicated by vertical black lines.
+In the following, we focus our analyses on latitudes corresponding to the centers of action of the annular modes, contrasting it with similar analysis at their nodes.